Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_53

-She’s suddenly smack in the middle of a nightmarish sequence as she encounters the specter of her father, a ghoulish corpse, lensed with quick cuts to project an eerie type of movement by the phantom who spurts from behind the bedroom door of the apartment upstairs first hidden in shadow then walking quickly without an awareness of her presence at first, then he appears to come after her prompting her to slash at him with her knife, the blood sputtering out of the bluish corpse.
+She’s suddenly smack in the middle of a nightmarish sequence as she encounters the specter of her father, a ghoulish corpse, lensed with quick cuts to project an eerie type of movement by the bluish gray phantom who spurts from behind the bedroom door of the apartment upstairs first hidden in shadow then walking quickly without an awareness of her presence, then he appears to come after her prompting her to slash at him with her knife, the blood sputtering out of the grotesque corpse.

 capturfiles_54

-Slashing at her father’s ghost, she runs screaming out into the night blood splashed across her white slip, as people gather around her.
+Slashing at her father’s ghost, she runs screaming out into the night, blood splashed across her white slip, as people gather around her.
 Detective Gatz questions Michael the next day.
-Michael puffs on his Italian cigarette, “This isn’t police business” Detective Gatz “A girl running through the street at 4 am saying she’s knifed her father, blood on her, that’s police business.” he shrugs staring out the window.
-He gives Michael Lerman a dig, making a comment an inappropriate hand gesture about his wife’s supposed suicide plunging off the Brooklyn Bridge.
+Michael puffs on his Italian cigarette, “This isn’t police business.”
+Detective Gatz, “A girl running through the street at 4 am, saying she’s knifed her father, blood on her, that’s police business.” he shrugs, staring out the window.
+He gives Michael Lerman a dig, making an inappropriate hand gesture about his wife’s supposed suicide, plunging off the Brooklyn Bridge.
 “The mistress of the bereaved husband took an overdose… but lived.”

 capturfiles_51